Unibet is a one stop shop for sports betting, casino, poker, games and bingo.

 Review Conclusion & Opinion

 This is an interesting firm to add to your betting arsenal.
 It is Scandinavian focused so, while all world soccer events are covered, you will also find a good array of winter sports and other more esoteric betting events too.
 They have finally started covering UK horse racing.
 The casino and poker sections are excellent and they are one of the few sites to also offer backgammon.
-It is a company well worth joining and while the Unibet free bet is not one of the grandest, it is a nice sweetener.
+It is a company well worth joining.